pyyush/GraphML/README.md

-# Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks
+# Cluster-GCN in PyTorch
-This repository contains PyTorch scripts for training Cluster-GCN[1].
+PyTorch implementation of "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"[1]

 ## Requirements: